JamesC845/DivInsight/README.md

 ## Upcoming Updates

-- DivInsight currently uses functions compatiable with datasets queried from the Global Biodiversity Information Facility (GBIF) in regards to occurrence data, as well as the Storm Glass datagrid (www.stormglass.io) in regards to environmental data.
-In the future, other data sources will be explored in order to potentially improve the validity of results provided by this package.
+- DivInsight currently uses functions compatible with datasets queried from the Global Biodiversity Information Facility (GBIF) regarding occurrence data, as well as datasets queried the Storm Glass datagrid (www.stormglass.io) regarding environmental data.
+In the future, other data sources will be explored in order to improve the validity of results provided by this package.

 - Given the laborious process of querying large datasets from GBIF using R, a vignette tutorial will be provided to show users the most